God & His Garden

 Moreover, when a new rose is birthed, it goes through a lengthy trial to test how the rose will respond to various conditions and seasons before it can go onto market to be sold and enjoyed.
 The breeder looks for healthy canes and foliage, signs of disease, prolific flowering, fragrance, and so forth.
 Numerous roses grow side by side for many years in a test garden before the breeder decides to promote the overcoming, seasoned, ever-blooming rose.
 Whereas, other diseased or non-flourishing roses will be discarded and eventually composted.

-Likewise, we will be tested and tried, dwelling side by side with unbelievers and the disobedient, rebellious roses through various trials and seasons (Matthew 13:24-43; Matthew 24; Romans 5:3-5; 1 Peter 1:3-7; 4:16-19; Revelation 7:13-14; 9:4; 12:17; 13:4-10; 14:12-13; 18:4, 20-19:2; 21), but in the end, upon our Breeder and Master Gardener’s inspection we will also be promoted through either the resurrection or the gathering depending on if our current state upon His inspection is in dormancy, also know as asleep or dead in Christ/Yeshua HaMashiach (deceased believers), compared to a rose still flourishing despite the difficult and exhausting season of heat (tribulation) encountered (I Corinthians 15; 1 Thessalonians 5:1-11; Revelation 10:7; 11:15-19; Ezekiel 26).
+Likewise, we will be tested and tried, dwelling side by side with unbelievers and the disobedient, rebellious roses through various trials and seasons (Matthew 13:24-43; Matthew 24; Romans 5:3-5; 1 Peter 1:3-7; 4:16-19; Revelation 7:13-14; 9:4; 12:17; 13:4-10; 14:12-13; 18:4, 20-19:2; 21), but in the end, upon our Breeder and Master Gardener’s inspection we will also be promoted through either the resurrection or the in-gathering depending on if our current state upon His inspection is in dormancy, also known as asleep or dead in Christ/Yeshua HaMashiach (deceased believers), compared to a rose still flourishing despite the difficult and exhausting season of heat (tribulation) encountered (I Corinthians 15; 1 Thessalonians 5:1-11; Revelation 10:7; 11:15-19; Ezekiel 26).
 At that moment, His chosen roses will be transplanted to be with Him and to glorify Him through an immortal fragrance of Christ in our designated roles for a millennium (Revelation 20:1-6; Zechariah 14).
 After the 1,000 years, the remaining dead and the roses that died during the millennium will be resurrected and will be judged according to their works and obedient faith (Revelation 20:7-15).

 The Eternal Garden